 The base XC70 3.2 comes with the naturally aspirated six along with leather upholstery, aluminum inlays, an AM/FM/CD stereo system with AUX and USB inputs, Bluetooth smartphone connectivity with audio streaming, dual-zone automatic climate control, a power-adjustable driver's seat, headlight washers, rain sensor windshield wipers and 17-inch alloy wheels.

 Next up is the 3.2 Premier, which adds a moonroof, an auto-dimming rear-view mirror, genuine wood inlays, a power-adjustable front passenger's seat, tinted rear seat and cargo area windows and keyless drive.
-The Premier Plus includes Premier features plus a power liftgate, a quick-fold passenger seat, active Xenon headlights and front and rear parking sensors.
-Finally, the Platinum trim includes all the Premier Plus features and also adds a navigation system, a rear parking camera and a 650-watt sound system with Dolby Surround Sound.
+The Premier Plus includes Premier features plus a power liftgate, a quick-fold passenger seat, active Xenon headlights a rear-view camera and front and rear parking sensors.
+Finally, the Platinum trim includes all the Premier Plus features and also adds a navigation system, accent lighting, a rear parking camera and a 650-watt sound system with Dolby Surround Sound.

 The base XC70 T6 includes all of the 3.2's content but adds the Premier trim as standard.
-The Premier Plus and Platinum trims are optional.
+The Premier Plus and Platinum trims stay the same.